- Describe human testicular and ovarian reproductive anatomies

 - Describe the role of hormones in human reproduction

-- Describe the roles of male and female reproductive hormones
+- Describe the roles of reproductive hormones

 As in all animals, the adaptations for reproduction in humans are complex.
 They involve specialized and different anatomies in the two sexes, a hormone regulation system, and specialized behaviors regulated by the brain and endocrine system.